nhoizey/github-action-feed-to-mastodon/README.md

 ## Example usage

-I recommend to try first with an action requiring a manual action, to test the settings.
+I recommend to try first with an action requiring a manual action with [the `workflow_dispatch` event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch), to test the settings.

 Here's a minimal version, with only required inputs: